Skip to main content

 FlagDescription

---pack-dir <path>Policy pack directory containing policy-config.yaml and tests/ (default: current directory)
+--pack-dir <path>Policy pack directory containing policy-config.yaml and tests/ (default: current directory).

-kt policy test --json
+kt policy test --pack-dir ./packs/customer-support

 {